loupe-php/loupe/docs/searching.md

 ## Sort

 By default, Loupe sorts your results based on relevance.
-Relevance is determined using a TF-IDF algorithm combined with cosine similarity.
+Relevance is determined using a number of factors such as the number of matching terms but also the proximity (search for `pink floyd` will make sure documents that contain `pink floyd` will be ranked higher than `the pink pullover of Floyd`).
 The relevance attribute is reserved and is called `_relevance`.
 You can sort by your own attributes or by multiple ones and specify whether to sort ascending or descending:

 Note that you can only sort [on attributes that you have defined to be sortable in the configuration][Config].